The Citizen Initiative App

 The first "Virada Legislativa" took place in João Pessoa and addressed urban mobility, having the collaboration of civil society organizations, academia, and local public administration.
 More than 100 people participated in the activity as well as 20 group facilitators and 15 city councillors.
 The participants collectively drafted five proposals on issues such as transport integration, sidewalk standardization and open data on the transport system.
 Another “Virada Legislativa” took place in Rio de Janeiro on entrepreneurship.
 In this legal draft-a-thon, one draft bill was developed on decreasing the highly bureaucratic procedures for opening a company in the country.
 Besides these “Viradas,” various workshops on this methodology have been conducted, aiming at multiplying its applicability.

-To date, there have been three Virada Legislativa events with 200 participants leading to new 12 draft bills on the platform which altogether have received 6014 signatures.
+To date, there have been three Virada Legislativa events with 200 participants leading to new 12 draft bills on the platform which altogether have received 6,014 signatures.
 Despite the low levels of subsequent participation on the app, the live events had a significant impact.
 The best of the Viradas Legislativas saw city councillors and citizens sitting down together to collaborate around law making.
-The city of João Pessoa, where two of Viradas Legislativas took place, changed their participatory culture from ordinary consultation process to a real collaboration between citizens and officials.
+The city of João Pessoa, where two Viradas Legislativas took place, changed their participatory culture from an ordinary consultation process to a real collaboration between citizens and officials.

 As noted, the Constitution provides for citizen petitions at every level of government.
 With the advent of the Internet, every branch of government has begun to digitize in some way.
 For example, the executive branch launched a Digital Transformation Agenda.
 Although the judiciary has digitized the paperwork involved in legal proceedings, many states and cities in Brazil still face challenges with digitization.

 Regional legislative houses and local councils generally do not have the technological resources to update their procedures for accepting citizen claims.
 Among all the Brazilian states and capitals, only Rio de Janeiro, Santa Catarina and Porto Alegre have institutionalized citizens' initiative electronically through the Internet.
 The state of Amapá announced the launch of a digital portal to receive such draft bills, however it is still not available.
 In the state of São Paulo, Law 162 of 2008 was presented to "regulate popular initiative started in the World Wide Web."
 However, the bill has still not been voted on, even after a positive legal advice by the Commission of Constitution and Justice of the Legislative Assembly of the State of São Paulo.
-In Curitiba, bill 005.00189 from 2013 also allows the collection of signatures on such draft bills digitally, but it is still in the process of being implement.
-Against this backdrop of underdevelopment in the states, Mudamos may be the best available model for effective direct democratic participation and support representatives and public servants in their aims to modernize.
+In Curitiba, bill 005.00189 from 2013 also allows the collection of signatures on such draft bills digitally, but it is still in the process of being implemented.
+Against this backdrop of underdevelopment in the states, Mudamos may be the best available model for effective direct democratic participation and support for representatives and public servants in their aims to modernize.

 Of the 700,000 signed up, half are active users.
 Brazilian cities with the greatest number of users are São Paulo (28,651), Rio de Janeiro (24,795), Brasília (22,748) and Belo Horizonte (8,589).
 This distribution on Mudamos for the first three cities almost represents what was counted by the Brazilian Institute of Geography and Statistics on the last census.
 Mudamos is well represented geographically throughput the country, but the gender distribution is heavily skewed as the vast majority of platform registered users are male (74%).